 - Assault and battery including slapping, pushing, pinching, shaking, beating, or kicking.

 - Use of chemical or psychotropic medications as a method of restraint.

-- Sexual assault or battery that can include rape or other forms of sexual assault.
+- Sexual assault or battery can include rape or other forms of sexual assault.

 - Lack of proper medical care for existing medical problems or new medical issues.

 - Depriving the elderly resident of food or water continually or for prolonged amounts of time.

 - Lack of personal care including bathing and other necessary care.

 The Warning Signs of Physical and Verbal Abuse

 There are warning signs the family may see when visiting the senior family member living in a long-term care facility that indicates nursing home abuse.
 These signs may include:

 - The elderly person being upset, withdrawn, non-communicative, or agitated.